 - In most cases, fairness creams contain chemicals like Mercury, Hydroquinone, and even steroids.
 If exposed to your skin continually to these it may, in the long run, cause lethal skin damage and may even lead to skin cancer.

 - Prolonged use of such products can also lead to pigmentation problems.

 Please think before you call people names that make fun of their color; people might not react but it will still affect them, it will hurt them.

 To anyone who has ever been told that their skin color isn’t beautiful, ignore them.
 Some people are just too blind to appreciate the beauty that you have to offer.
 What’s beauty without color?
-Light or dark we all are just shades of beauty!
+Light or dark, we all are equally worthy shades of beauty!